dineshinau/quick-plugin-switcher/readme.txt

 = When Links appear on notices? =
 Activate, Deactivate and Delete links are shown on plugin page notices when a single plugin is activated/deactivated.

+= Where can give feedback =
+If you have any suggestion regarding the improvement of its feature, please leave a [Review](https://dineshinaublog.wordpress.com/quick-plugin-switcher/).

 == Use Cases of QPS ==